hg-jt/org-standup/README.md

 (add-hook 'after-init-hook
           (lambda ()
             ;; initialize the template
-            (eval-after-load 'autoinsert (org-standup-template-init))
+            (eval-after-load 'autoinsert #'org-standup-template-init)

             ;; enable auto-insert
             (add-hook 'find-file-hook 'auto-insert)))
 ```

+You can configure the daily entry template by customizing the following variables:

+* `org-standup-title-format`

+* `org-standup-questions`

 ### Navigation

-There are three convienience functions for opening daily standup entries:
+There are three commands for opening daily standup entries: `org-standup-today`,
-`org-standup-today`, `org-standup-yesterday`, and `org-standup-tomorrow`.
+`org-standup-yesterday`, and `org-standup-tomorrow`.

 > *NOTE*: `org-standup-today` is autoloaded, so you can bind it to a global key